 I have written about the actual shoot in another few blog posts but this is really the truth behind the polished look.
 Its not everytime a production goes to plan and certialy this wone didn’t.
 Importnat to note we did not do the production :).
 It could be an interesting read and would really like you to stick around and make oyur own oppinion on are all shoots great and do they always live up to expectations?
 I would say no, but maybe yours go better?

 OOnly 8 months prior to my trip in Iceland I was visualising tan epic adventure to Iceland but no clients had yet made an offer. at all 🙁 I was reading the book The Success Principles” by Jack Canfield and working through my vision boards and The Law of Attraction!
-I was driving back from a shoot with my assitant and notice a plane taking off near to junction Chertsey close to Heathrow.
-Always a sticky spot as motorway drivers look skywards.
-I said Just imagine us on that flight there, we would be on our way to Ieland for that great trip I had always dreamed of, just imaging and we can be there!
+I was driving back from a shoot with my assistant and notice a plane taking off near to junction Chertsey close to Heathrow.
+Always a sticky spot as motorway drivers looks skywards.
+I said Just imagine us on that flight there, and we would be on our way to Iceland for that great trip I had always dreamed of, just imaging, and we can be there!

-So now, fast forward to July some few months later and I was by the pool reading the same book and soaking in the positive words.
-My son was having a problem with Snapchat and I grabbed his phone and said this is how you make it work for you.
-I contact 5 random people.
-Slightly bemused he went for a swim in a huff and I followed.
-On my return, I checked my phone and there was a reply from my producer friend in Germany,
+So now, fast forward to July some few months later, and I was by the pool reading the same book and soaking in the positive words.
+My son was having a problem with Snapchat, and I grabbed his phone and said this is how you make it work for you.
+I contact five random people.
+Slightly bemused, he went for a swim in a huff, and I followed.
+On my return, I checked my phone, and there was a reply from my producer friend in Germany,

-What? how on earth could this happen, but it did and 1 month later I was flying into Keflavic Iceland to head up a team of 27 for the Lambertz campaign once again.
+What?
+How on earth could this happen, but it did, and one month later I was flying into Keflavik Iceland to head up a team of 27 for the Lambertz campaign once again.
 So this is my alternative view on Iceland.
-I have another blog post here about the shoot itslef but really wanted run through an alternative view and my experience fo a photoshoot in the Land of Fire and Ice
+I have another blog post here about the shoot itself but wanted run through an alternative perspective and my experience fo a photoshoot in the Land of Fire and Ice

-So this really was a budget trip and budget production, we were all there for two reasons, to see the wonderful Iceland and to get a paid production, however, this, of course, meant less value in 21 days shooting.
-I sat in the airport for 9 hours waiting for the German producer to arrive and my assistant would arrive 3 days later as would the crew which gave me a 3 day view of the island on a recce.
+So this was a budget trip and budget production, we were all there for two reasons, to see incredible Iceland and to get a paid production, however, this, of course, meant less value in 21 days shooting.
+I sat in the airport for 9 hours waiting for the German producer to arrive and my assistant would come three days later as would the crew which gave me a three-day view of the island on a recce.

-On arrival day of the crew, I was asked to power up and set up the means for an video interview for German TV.
+On the arrival day of the crew, I was asked to power up and set up the means for a video interview for German TV.
 An interview of Dorrit who was the Icelandic fist lady who was flying out of the airport.
-Pressure !!! gale force winds ouside also.
-You can see this inteview here
+Pressure !!! gale-force winds outside also.
+You can see this interview here

-NNow I know by now you are thinking, where is the alternative Iceland however I am just about to start the story and of course it will be in brief and cover any anecdotes which I found interesting.
-If you have lost the will by now, spare just a little bit more time here and It could be of interest.
-I am not going to take you through a day by day account, although this might have been a great way to share,
+NNow I know by now you are thinking, where is alternative Iceland, however, I am just about to start the story.
+Of course, it will be in brief and cover any anecdotes which I found interesting.
+If you have lost the will by now, spare just a little bit more time here, and It could be of interest.
+I am not going to take you through day by day account, although this might have been a great way to share,

-Our epic trip was full of trials and tribulations, we travelled right around the coast to Hofn and the Ice lagoons at Jökulsárlón.
-We travelled around in 1 car and 4 large campervans stopping en-route at anything outstanding and amazing.
-The pictures below shows just a tiny slice of my personal adventure during my time in Iceland and each picture below has it’s own anecdote, trial or tribulation.
+Our epic trip was full of trials and tribulations.
+We travelled right around the coast to Hofn and the Ice lagoons at Jökulsárlón.
+We moved around in 1 car and four large campervans stopping en-route at anything outstanding and amazing.
+The pictures below show just a tiny slice of my adventure during my time in Iceland, and each image below has its anecdote, trial or tribulation.